ten-protocol/go-ten/design/bridge/bridge_design.md

 ```

 On L1, messages from L2 are never stored individually.
 The rollup's state root is registered in the `MerkleTreeMessageBus`, and messages are verified on-demand using Merkle proofs.
 This is gas-efficient — only messages that are actually claimed incur verification cost.
 The caller must provide the Merkle proof and the state root to use.

+### L1 Event Authentication

+The host only processes events emitted by the **known L1 MessageBus contract address**, and only events matching the `LogMessagePublished` topic signature.
+These are extracted from L1 blocks whose integrity is guaranteed by Ethereum consensus.
+The enclave then binds its rollups to specific L1 block hashes — if L1 reorgs and a block changes, any rollup referencing the old block hash is invalidated (see [L1 Reorganisation Handling](#l1-reorganisation-handling)).

 ---